File Names Explained

 CEDA holds a wide range of instrumental, satellite, aircraft and model datasets of interest to the scientific community.
 From the point of view of data access, it is highly desirable to adhere to common file formats and file-naming conventions for all the data produced under the various projects.
 A well thought out and organised file-naming convention allows quick data access and avoids the user having to read the file in order to enquire as to its contents.
 Using this convention will save time and resources when setting up data management for each individual project, it will also allow greater analysis and manipulation of the data by software within CEDA and beyond.

-While there may be specific conventions followed for third party datasets, such as the Met Office and ECMWF NWP data, satellite and aircraft data, CEDA encourages data providers to follow the CEDA file naming convention given below.
-Where alternative file naming conventions have been used in the archive the nomenclature used is explained on the relevant dataset catalogue page.
+There may be specific conventions followed for particular types of data or communities, such as the NWP data from met agencies, or the GHRSST satellite data standards.
+CEDA encourages the use of these standards where possible.
+CEDA has its own file naming convention given below if no community standard exists.
+Where alternative file naming conventions have been used in the archive the nomenclature used should be explained on the relevant dataset catalogue page.

 Basic Character set